ABS (TV station): History

 ABS commenced digital television transmission in January 2001, broadcasting on VHF Channel 12 while maintaining analogue transmission on VHF Channel 2.
 The analogue signal for ABS was shut off at 9 am on Tuesday, 2 April 2013, making Adelaide the first state capital to make the permanent switch, with Canberra being the first city to do so in 2012.

 In November 2014, current managing director Mark Scott announced at a meeting held at ABC's Ultimo headquarters in Sydney that a major restructuring would occur due to a cut of over from the ABC budget.
-In an email to staff, Scott said:"[We will] close our Adelaide television production studio and wind down remaining television production in smaller states.
+In an email to staff, Scott said:

+[We will] close our Adelaide television production studio and wind down remaining television production in smaller states.
 The economics of the television sector make it difficult to maintain small-scale operations.
 It is more economically efficient to base production (outside news and current affairs) in Sydney and Melbourne.
 TV aims to work with the independent sector on programming that better reflects local diversity.
-To demonstrate accountability, the ABC will deliver detailed annual reports on local production, including dollars invested and programs made."
+To demonstrate accountability, the ABC will deliver detailed annual reports on local production, including dollars invested and programs made.

-In February 2025, it was announced that the Collinswood building was "reaching the end of its suitability" and that a feasibility study was being undertaken to find a suitable location in the CBD.
+In February 2025, it was announced that the Collinswood building was reaching the end of its suitability.
+Following a feasibility study, the ABC announced plans to move operations from Collinswood to a new arts precinct on the site of the old Adelaide Central bus station in Franklin Street, Adelaide by 2031.